pop-ecx/zfetch/README.md

 # Zfetch
-A small little neofetch clone in zig 0.11
+A small neofetch clone in zig 0.11

 ## Background
-If you want to learn a language, build something you are familiar with with it.
-Hence zfetch.
+Zfetch is a blazingly fast system information fetching tool written in zig.

 ## How it looks
-Check this out
+Behold
 ![zfetch](zfetch.gif)

-## about
-Zfetch is a neofetch-like app that gets systeminfo while printing a cool ascii besides it.
-It's zig, so it's blazingly fast (not that anyone cares for something like this :happy:).

-## installation
+## Installation
 This is not in any repo, so to install

 - Git clone the repo